How to Start a SaaS Company

 In general, an average United States citizen spends $219 per month on subscription services.
 The average subscriber has 4.5 subscriptions.
 These can include video and music streaming services (e.g., Netflix, Hulu, Disney+, Apple TV, Apple Music), booking platforms (Airbnb), document and password-management services (DocuSign, LastPass), learning platforms (Duolingo, Kahoot!), eCommerce (Shopify, Amazon Prime), etc.

 Convenience is one of the main reasons why subscription services are becoming increasingly popular.
 Other reasons include the great diversity of SaaS businesses and the possibility to try their products before subscribing to the paid version.
-In addition, such services offer a higher level of personalization compared to traditional retailers.
+In addition, such services offer a higher personalization level than traditional retailers.

 On the service provider side, the popularity of the SaaS business model can be explained by the predictability of revenue streams.
 Once you’ve launched a great Software-as-a-Service product and established long-term relations with customers, you can expect constant growth.
 You can read our tips for growing your SaaS business’ customer base.